 Coins of spicy Andouille Sausage mixed with easy fried rice create the perfect flavor combinations for a quick and easy meal!

 Smoked sausage adds so much flavor to every meal, especially fried rice.
-This one-skillet meal is a great way to feed the family.
+This one-skillet meal is a great recipe to feed the family.

 This post is sponsored by the Glass Barn, Indiana Soybean and Corn Farmers but all thoughts and opinions are my own.